zylklab/mlbuffet/README.md

 {
   "http_status": {
     "code": 200,
-    "description": "Greetings from Fractal - ML Server - Inferrer, the Machine Learning model server.
+    "description": "Greetings from MLBuffet - Inferrer, the Machine Learning model server.
 For more information, visit /help", "name": "OK"
   }
 }